Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations: Results of Clustering

 The precision and recall for the clusters identified in the sample galaxies are reported in Fig.~\ref{fig:P_accreted} and Fig.~\ref{fig:R_accreted}, respectively.
 In each figure, the top panel refers to the clusters from the V-measure optimized model, while the bottom panel refers to the ones from the DBCV-optimized.
 The metrics are plotted against the lookback infall time, $\tau_{\rm infall}$ (top) and the stellar mass at infall (bottom) of the dominant progenitor.
 Each cluster is represented by a symbol that indicates whether its dominant progenitor is a stellar stream (triangles) or a phase-mixed substructure (circles) at $z=0$.
 The sizes of symbols scale with the number of stars in each cluster, the largest symbols representing clusters with more than 1000 members.

 Generally, \texttt{HDBSCAN} identifies clusters with a high-precision, which means that clusters are mostly composed of stars that belong to a single \textit{dominant} progenitor.
 The lowest precision scores for the V-measure model are associated with specific physical scenarios.
 For Au7, the cluster linked to prog.~\texttt{3210} (precision $P=0.58$) corresponds to the oldest major merger.
-In Au25, the cluster for prog.~\texttt{692} ($P=0.62$) is a small stream dynamically similar to debris from the a recent major merger, prog.~\texttt{736}.
+In Au25, the cluster for prog.~\texttt{692} ($P=0.62$) is a small stream dynamically similar to debris from a recent major merger, prog.~\texttt{736}.
 For Au27,low-precision scores are found for clusters associated with prog.~\texttt{9073} ($P=0.53$), prog~\texttt{248} ($P=0.65$) and prog.~\texttt{7219} ($P=0.55$).
 The former two progenitors are fragmented into three and two clusters, respectively; the low-precision clusters are also those that overlap with other debris in the phase space.
-The cluster associated to prog.~\texttt{7219} is significantly contaminated by debris from the other two main merger events (prog.~\texttt{168} and prog.~\texttt{173}), which slightly preceded the dominant progenitor and have not been recovered by the clustering model.
+The cluster associated with prog.~\texttt{7219} is significantly contaminated by debris from the other two main merger events (prog.~\texttt{168} and prog.~\texttt{173}), which slightly preceded the dominant progenitor and have not been recovered by the clustering model.
 The DBCV-optimized model identifies the same low-precision progenitors, with the addition of clusters for prog.~\texttt{4643} in Au25, which also dynamically overlaps with debris from prog.~\texttt{736}.

 On average, clusters associated with stellar streams show higher precision ($P=0.91$ for V-measure and $0.90$ for DBCV) than those associated with phase-mixed structures ($P=0.84$ for V-measure and $0.88$ for DBCV).
 These dynamically cold filamentary structures are less likely to overlap with debris from other progenitors than the phase-mixed structures, the latter often being contaminated by earlier mergers that remain undetected.
-This effect may also explain the higher precision found for clusters from the late mergers (that is, lookback time of infall $\leq 5$~Gyr) compared to earlier ones, a trend which is particularly evident for Au27.
+This effect may also explain the higher precision found for clusters from the late mergers (that is, lookback time of infall $\leq 5$~Gyr) compared to earlier ones; this effect is particularly evident for Au27 (see the rightmost subpanel in top panel of Fig.~\ref{fig:P_accreted}).
 In terms of progenitor masses, clusters from the most massive mergers tend to have lower purity scores, which is likely due to the wider range in stellar properties (features) of their debris.